kitschpatrol/KPRunEverywhereXcodePlugin/readme.md

 Two options here:

 #####Via Alcatraz
-RunEverywhere will be available through the [Alcatraz](http://alcatraz.io) Xcode plugin management system.
+RunEverywhere is available through the [Alcatraz](http://alcatraz.io) Xcode plugin management system.

 #####From source
 Simply build the Xcode project and restart Xcode.
 The plugin will automatically install to `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.

-To uninstall, just remove the plugin from there (and restart Xcode).
+To uninstall, just remove the plugin from the above directory, and restart Xcode:

+	rm -rf ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/KPRunEverywhereXcodePlugin.xcplugin

 Tested on Xcode 5.1 and Mac OS X 10.9.2.